This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Hybrid coordination

-deskbird supports hybrid policies and approval workflows, not just basic booking rules.
+deskbird supports attendance policies and approval workflows, not just basic booking rules.

 EU-first security